-In the 2014 survey the great majority of the respondents that were 'not working in architecture or studying but were in other forms of employment' wanted to be involved in architecture with only 13% stating that they were no longer interested in architecture as a career.
+In the 2015 survey the great majority of the respondents that were 'not working in architecture or studying but were in other forms of employment' wanted to be involved in architecture with only 13% stating that they were no longer interested in architecture as a career.
 There was some evidence of people struggling to find employment.
-These figures echoed those responses in the previous two surveys.
+These figures echoed those responses in the previous four surveys.
 A number of participants identified their role as being in design, planning or construction rather than specifically architecture.
 When participants did not want a career in architecture stress was mentioned more than once.
-For instance, a 2013 survey respondent stated that they 'didn't want to be an architect, (it is) too stressful, too poorly paid for what is expected, takes too long to qualify and (there is) too much arrogance in the profession' and another commented that they 'wanted to get far away from the stress of architecture'.
-Another graduate completing the 2013 survey felt there was 'not enough financial benefit (in architecture)' and were moving into project management/management consultancy and a 2014 survey respondent stated that it 'doesn't pay well enough for level of qualification compared to other professions', an opinion echoed by others many of whom would consider branching to a related field in order to make more money.
+For instance, a 2015 respondent stated 'I found third year so utterly demoralising and stressful, that I just wanted to escape from the architecture world.
+I don't know what I'd like to do instead (all of our university career guidance was heavily aimed at us becoming architects) and I have very little confidence or belief in my own abilities following my architecture degree'.
+A 2013 survey respondent stated that they 'didn't want to be an architect, (it is) too stressful, too poorly paid for what is expected, takes too long to qualify and (there is) too much arrogance in the profession' and another commented that they 'wanted to get far away from the stress of architecture'.
+The role of universities was once again highlighted as problematic by a 2015 respondent 'quite frankly, architecture school completely put me off the profession for life.
+It felt like a bullying culture - where grown men (mostly) felt it was ok to rip apart work and reduce students to tears on a weekly basis.
+When questioned on why this was thought to be the best practice; "this is the process I went through with my tutors at school".
+The idea of progression and constructive criticism wasn't practiced - often it was just criticism.
+I did not want to be in a culture where I felt set up to fail for the rest of my life'.
+It is important to monitor such responses and ensure that they do not become more prevalent.